 In December 2008 B-SAT contracted Lockheed Martin to build and launch BSat-3C/JCSAT-110R, jointly procured by B-SAT and satellite operator SKY Perfect JSAT from Japan.
 The BSat-3C was launched later, in August 7th 2011.

-In January 2009 B-SAT began the construction of the uplink facilities that were to be used in 2011.
+In January 2009 B-SAT company began the construction of the uplink facilities that were to be used in 2011.

 From May 2009 till March 2010 the company studied and implemented countermeasures commissioned by liaison meeting on radio interference of some types of BS broadcasting reception systems.